slim-kimmy/slim-kimmy/README.md

 - 👋 Hi, I’m Ethan Kim, computing student at Queen's University
-- 🐍 I am a avid python programmer
+- 🐍 I am an avid python programmer
-- 📜 Interested in NLP and sentiment analysis
+- 📜 Interested in NLP
 - 📈 Passionate about data
 - 📫 Open to new connections, feel free to msg on LinkedIn !